sdbeng/spaceships/README.md

 ### Contribute

-New ideas are welcome, open to discuss and improve it, make it more fun.
-If possible insert this package into another platform to keep up the score or progress on different things like, study streaks, hackathons, etc.
+New ideas are welcome, open to discussion and improvements to runtime, size of resources, etc., to make it more fun.
+In the next version, if possible, package game then insert it into another platform to keep up the score or progress on different things like, study streaks, hackathons, etc.